 Most word processors default to page margins of one inch.
-On standard 8.5"× 11" paper, that produces a line length of 6.5 inches.
-That’s fine for typewriter-style monospaced fonts, which use a lot of horizontal space.
-But for proportional fonts, one-inch margins are too small.
+On standard 8.5″ × 11″ paper, that produces a line length of 6.5″.
+That was fine for the monospaced fonts of the typewriter era, which used a lot of horizontal space.
+But for proportional fonts, they’re too small.

 Originally, web browsers had no concept of margins—text simply flowed from one edge of the window to the other.
-That wasn’t a huge problem, since computer screens were much smaller.
+That wasn’t a huge problem at the time, because computer screens were much smaller.
 With the advent of CSS, web designers could use the

 padding properties to create space between text and the edge of its containing block.